pendle-finance/external-integration/README.md

 #### Asset fields
  - chainId: chainId of the integrated assets
- - address: Market Address of the integrated assets
+ - address: Address of the integrated assets (PT token address for PT integrations, LP token address for LP integration, etc)
  - integrationUrl: Link to the page that integrated the asset
  - description: Description of the asset